 The Committee sets an annual work programme including the approval of procurement plans and commissioning, decommissioning and third sector grant aid proposals above £25,000, including those above the Key Decision threshold.
 A decision is referred to as a ‘Key Decision’ if it will result in the Council incurring expenditure or making income or savings of £1,000,000 or more, or if it will have a significant impact on two or more wards in the City.
 If the Committee intends to take a Key Decision details of the decision to be taken will be published in advance in the ’28 Day Notice’ whenever possible.

-The Committee’s membership is the Leader of the Council and Executive councillors whose portfolios include commissioning.
+The Committee’s membership is Executive councillors including those whose portfolios include commissioning.
 Representatives of Nottingham Community and Voluntary Service (NCVS) and Nottingham Equal have a standing invitation to attend and speak at meetings.